andrewpareles/custom-markdown/README.md

 ## Inner workings

 This library works by converting from **your markdown -> AST -> React**.
-The AST is an internal representation of your markdown before it gets compiled to React - without risk of oversimplifying, it's literally just a bunch of nodes in the shape of the React document.
+The AST is an internal representation of your markdown - without risk of oversimplifying, it's literally just a bunch of nodes in the shape of the React document.
 We first make the AST, then we create a React component for all its nodes.

 ## Misc notes - advanced details